Root lattices and invariant series for plumbed 3-manifolds: Invariance of the -series

 We now prove Theorem \ref{thm:seriesinvariancef}:

-\begin{proof}[Proof of Theorem \ref{thm:seriesinvariancef}] Let $M$ be a weakly negative definite plumbed $3$-manifold, and let $Q$ be a root lattice.
-Select an admissible series $P(z)$ for~$Q$.
-We verify that any two reduced plumbing trees for $M$ which are related by a series of the five Neumann moves from Figure \ref{fig:Neumann} yield the same series $\mathsf{Y}_{P,a}\left(q\right)$ for all representatives $a$ of a generalized $\mathrm{Spin}^c$-structure for $Q$.
+\begin{proof}[Proof of Theorem \ref{thm:seriesinvariancef}] Let $M$ be a weakly negative-definite plumbed $3$-man\-i\-fold, and let $Q$ be a root lattice.
+Select an admissible collection $\mathcal{P}$ for~$Q$.
+We verify that any two reduced plumbing trees for $M$ which are related by a series of the five Neumann moves from Figure \ref{fig:Neumann} yield the same series $\mathsf{Y}_{a}\left(q\right)$ for all representatives $a$ of a generalized $\mathrm{Spin}^c$-structure for $Q$.
 We use the fact that any two reduced plumbing trees for $M$ which are related by a series of the five Neumann moves from Figure \ref{fig:Neumann} are in fact related by a sequence of the Neumann moves from Figure \ref{fig:Neumann} which do not create any reducible vertices \cite[Prop.~3.4]{ri2023refined}.

 For each such move, we argue that the two $q$-series arising from the two plumbing trees are equal.
 As in the proof of Proposition~\ref{prop:BQMinvariance}, we use the notation $B\colon L\hookrightarrow L'$ and $\delta$ for the terms related to the bottom plumbing tree $\Gamma$, and the notation \mbox{$B_\circ \colon L_\circ \hookrightarrow L_\circ'$} and $\delta_\circ$ for the corresponding terms related to the top plumbing tree $\Gamma_\circ$.
 The signatures of $B$ and $B_\circ$ will be denoted by $\sigma$ and $\sigma_\circ$, respectively, and the numbers of positive eigenvalues of $B$ and $B_\circ$ will be denoted by $\pi$ and $\pi_\circ$, respectively.